nate-s/quboWFC/README.md

 --->

 <br/><br/>

-This is the Holy QUBO Equation, it defines the entirity of a QUBO problem, and it is the matrix form of a _quadratic optimization problem_ using _binary variables_.
-The vector __x__ contains each binary variable in the optimization problem, and the square matrix __Q__ contains the weights for each respective combination of binary variables.
-The goal is to find what combination of binary variables (0s and 1s) will yield the optimal output __y__ (either the minimum or maximum value).
+This is our QUBO Equation from before, represented as a matrix.
+The goal is to find what combination of binary variables (0 or 1) will yield the optimal output __y__ (either the minimum or maximum value).
 Funny enough, our contrived snack example is an optimization problem built up from binary decision variables!
-This can be coneverted into a QUBO but first we need to write it out as a quadratic equation.
+This can be converted into a QUBO—but first we need to write it out as a quadratic equation.

 $$ Diff = ( \sum_{i=1}^{N=3}x_ia_i - B )^2 $$